derhansen/add_pwd_policy/README.md

 **Note, that this extension is still under development and should not be used in production.**

 This extension for TYPO3 CMS contains additional Password Policy validators for usage in TYPO3 12+ projects.
+It also adds an event listener for the `EnrichPasswordValidationContextDataEvent` PSR-14 event, so the context data used for password validation is extended with the users email-address.

 ## Included validators